JeroenED/Ansible-Role-Friendica/README.md

     friendica_vhost_serveralias: social.example.com
 The alternative servernames for the Virtualhost.
 Commonly not recommended to have this :)

+    friendica_vhost_usempmitk: no
+Some extra parameters to set in the Vhost.

     friendica_vhost_extraparams:
 Some extra parameters to set in the Vhost.